Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes

 \subsubsection{Robust knowledge distillation}

-As shown in Table~\ref{table:ablation}, the robust knowledge distillation improves the multi-frame depth evaluation results.
-Although using the robust knowledge distillation extends the training time from about eight hours to about eleven hours on a single Nvidia RTX 3070Ti GPU, yet the inference speed as well as the memory usage of the multi-frame depth network during testing are not affected, since the structure of the multi-frame depth network is not changed.
+As shown in Tables~\ref{table:ablation} and ~\ref{table:dynamic}, the robust knowledge distillation improves the multi-frame depth evaluation results.
+Although using the robust knowledge distillation extends the training time from about eight hours to about eleven hours, the inference speed as well as the memory usage of the multi-frame depth network during testing are not affected, since the structure of the multi-frame depth network is not changed.